-The 2018 Common Alerting

-Protocol (CAP) Implementation

-Workshop will be held 31

-October and 1 November, in
+The 2018 Common Alerting Protocol (CAP) Implementation Workshop will be held 31 October and 1 November, in Hong Kong, China.
+The

 Hong Kong, China.
-The Hong Kong

-October and 1 November, in Hong Kong, China.
 The Hong Kong Observatory Workshop is hosted by Hong Kong Observatory (HKO).
 In the same venue, CAP Training will be all day on 30 October and a Filtered Alert Hub Workshop will be all day on 2 November.